daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 [27713] ERROR Alda server is down.
 To start the server, run `alda up`.
 {% endhighlight %}

-I have often wished that most of the Alda experience were more "self-contained" in the way that you typically see with most programming languages' command line tools.
+I have often wished that Alda had a better out-of-the-box experience.
 Alda does need to start background processes to play your score in an asynchronous manner, but it would be nice if Alda could start these background processes _for_ me, instead of expecting me to run `alda up` and wait for the server to come up before I can do anything.
 It would also be nice if Alda could do more of the work that it does without needing to talk to a server at all.
 For example, the `alda` CLI should be able to tell me if my score has a syntax error without needing to talk to a background process.

 So, I've implemented it that way for Alda v2, and now I feel like the basic, everyday usage of the Alda CLI is much more comfortable and satisfying!
 When